uweschmitt/emzed/website/tour.rst

 B. You can manually reintegrate individual *EIC* peaks by adapting the *rt* bounds in the chromatogram plot, then choosing one of the provided integration methods and pressing ``Integrate``.
-   The result will be plotted in the chromatogram plot and the correspoding row is updated.
+   The result will be plotted in the chromatogram plot and the corresponding row is updated.